-At last, please click “Apply” button to apply the change to computer.
-After application is completed, quit from Partition Wizard and take out the bootable disk.
-Then, Windows will boot from the local hard disk.
+After the operation is completed, quit from MiniTool Partition Wizard Bootable Disc and try to boot from the local hard disk.

-Therefore, when Windows won’t boot after uninstalling Ubuntu, try using the free partitioning software MiniTool Partition Wizard Bootable CD to rebuild MBR, which is quite useful.
+Therefore, when Windows won’t boot after uninstalling Ubuntu, try using the partition management software MiniTool Partition Wizard Bootable Edition to rebuild MBR, which is quite useful.